Promote configurations across environments¶

 Take note of the Client ID and Client Secret of the application you created.

-IAM-CTL provides several advanced customization options to handle environment-specific needs and streamline configuration management:
+IAM-CTL provides the following advanced customization options to handle environment-specific needs and streamline configuration management:

 When managing multiple environments, resource configuration files often contain environment-specific variables.
 IAM-CTL supports dynamic keyword replacement to handle these variables during import or export.
 Keyword mapping can also be defined for specific resources within that environment.